RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Introduction

 On the other hand, let $H$ be a group with property (T).
 Then \begin{itemize} \item [(iv)] if $H$ is MAP, then for any MAP group $G$, $H\rtimes G$ is MAP;

 \item [(v)] if $C^*(H)$ is RFD, then for any MAP amenable group $G$, $C^*(H\rtimes G)$ is RFD. \end{itemize} \end{corx}

-Note in particular that statement (i) above generalises \cite[Th.
-2.8]{LubotzkyShalom}, which says that $H\rtimes \mathbb Z$ has FD for $H$ as in the statement.
+In \cite[Th.
+2.8]{LubotzkyShalom} Lubotzky and Shalom proved that semidirect products of $F_n$ and of surface groups with $\Z$ have the FD, but nothing was known regarding the question whether the FD is closed under semidirect products with $\Z$ in general.
+In the statement (i) above we proved that the FD is stable under semidirect products not only with $\Z$ but with any amenable RF group.
+Applying our results together with a recent resolution of the Baumslag's conjecture in \cite{KL} we can further deduce that $C^*(G)$ is RFD for any $G$ which is a 1-relator group with torsion.

-Finally as a consequence of the general results of our paper we obtain a characterization of the MAP property of wreath products: $H \wr G$ is MAP if and only if either $H$ is MAP and $G$ is finite, or $H$ is trivial and $G$ is MAP, or $H$ is abelian and $G$ is RF.
-We would like to note that the latter result, and the characterizations of MAP and RF properties mentioned above were also very recently obtained independently by Bekka in \cite{BekkaPreprint}.
+One more consequence of the general results of our paper concerns wreath products.
+There is a well-known characterization of the RF property of wreath products obtained by Gruenberg \cite{Grunberg}.
+Here we obtain a characterization of the MAP property of wreath products: $H \wr G$ is MAP if and only if either $H$ is MAP and $G$ is finite, or $H$ is trivial and $G$ is MAP, or $H$ is abelian and $G$ is RF.
+We would like to note that the latter result, and the characterizations of MAP and RF properties mentioned above were also very recently obtained by Bekka by different methods in \cite{BekkaPreprint}.

+We now turn to discussing the RFD property for C*-algebras of amenable \'etale groupoids.
+The latter algebras have recently taken a very central role in the classification programme for nuclear C*-algebras and the study of the UCT problem (\cite{Re}, \cite{BaL}).
+First we give full description of their finite-dimensional representations (Theorem \ref{th:finitegpd}) and then use it to investigate when C*-algebras of amenable \'etale groupoids are RFD.
+It turns out that the sufficient condition for the RFD property of the groupoid $C^*$-algebra is that the isotropy groups are MAP, and the action on the unit space has a dense set of finite orbits; we formulate it in the next theorem, and refer to Section \ref{Sec:grpd} for the detailed definitions.

+\begin{thmx} Let $\GG$ be an amenable \'etale groupoid with the locally compact unit space $X$.
+If $C^*(\GG)$ is RFD then $X$ admits a dense set of periodic points; and if $X$ admits a dense set of periodic points with MAP isotropy subgroups, then $C^*(\GG)$ is RFD. \end{thmx}

+The latter result leads almost immediately to a characterisation of the RFD property for the crossed products arising from amenable actions of discrete groups on locally compact spaces.
+This again generalizes Tomiyama's result and Bekka's theorem.